SAGE: Spatial-visual Adaptive Graph Exploration for Efficient Visual Place Recognition: Experiments

 We ablate SAGE's components using a ViT-B backbone (8448-D) and EMVP-B as the baseline (Tab.~\ref{tab:ablation_components}).
 On the challenging Nordland dataset, marked by severe seasonal variations, the baseline only achieves 80.8\% R@1.
 Integrating our SoftP and OGC modules yields substantial gains, boosting R@1 to 93.6\% on MSLS-val and 95.2\% on Nordland.
 These gains suggest that SoftP enhances discriminative local feature responses, while OGC reconstructs a geo–visual graph each training epoch to expose the model to evolving hard examples aligned with the current embedding space.

-Adding GWS to a SoftP configuration produces modest and unstable gains, suggesting sampling alone cannot exploit graph dynamics without online graph construction.
+Adding GWS to a SoftP configuration produces modest and unstable gains, suggesting sampling alone cannot exploit graph dynamics without Online Graph Creation.
 Enabling OGC and GWS while retaining CFP yields a notable improvement, for example Pitts30k-test R@1 of 94.9\%, but still falls short of the configuration that includes SoftP.
 The full SAGE configuration achieves the best results, with R@1 of 95.4\% on Pitts30k-test and R@1 of 98.0\% on SPED, surpassing the baseline and intermediate variants.
 The greedy weighted clique expansion complements SoftP and OGC by focusing training on the most informative clusters and enhancing descriptor discriminability.

-As detailed in Tab.~\ref{tab:ablation_interacthead}, we conducted an ablation study on the internal dimensions of the InteractHead to determine its optimal configuration.
+To evaluate the computational cost of our dynamic sampling strategy, we conducted an ablation study comparing the runtime and performance of online versus offline graph creation.
+As shown in Table~\ref{tab:runtime_comparison}, our online approach incurs a modest 17.7\% increase in per-epoch training time.

+However, this modest overhead is a worthwhile investment, as it translates directly to superior accuracy, with the online SAGE model achieving higher recall on both SPED and MSLS-val.

+This result validates our central argument: dynamically adapting the sampling to the model's evolving state is crucial for breaking the performance bottleneck of static mining strategies.
+Furthermore, the experiment highlights the efficiency of the GWS module itself, which adds negligible overhead while delivering a substantial accuracy boost.
+Crucially, this computational overhead is confined to the training phase.
+The inference process is unaffected, ensuring SAGE remains as efficient as comparable single-stage methods at deployment.

+To demonstrate SAGE’s learning efficiency, we tracked its early-stage training performance on MSLS-val against a baseline using the Cliquemining (CM) strategy.
+As shown in Table~\ref{tab:convergence}, our model establishes a clear advantage by the fourth epoch (93.4\% vs. 92.7\% at R@1).
+The widening performance gap confirms that our dynamic sampling strategy fosters more efficient learning, leading to superior performance within the same number of epochs.
+In Tab.~\ref{tab:ablation_interacthead}, we ablate the InteractHead's internal dimensions.
+Setting $d_{model}=768$ and $d_{ff}=1024$ yields the best performance, notably achieving 98.9\% R@1 on SPED.
+Expanding $d_{ff}$ to 1536 marginally improves Pitts30k but degrades SPED.
+Thus, we adopt the (768, 1024) configuration, balancing capacity and generalization.

+We present the evaluation results of our models (SAGE-B and SAGE-L) \textbf{without} the InteractHead module.
+This experiment is conducted uniformly at a resolution of $322 \times 322$.
+As shown in Table~\ref{tab:w_o_InteractHead}, even without modeling cross-image correlations within a batch, our method continues to demonstrate highly competitive retrieval performance across ten diverse VPR datasets.
+Specifically, the ViT-L variant still achieves robust results, such as 94.7\% R@1 on Pitts30k-test, 96.9\% R@1 on Pitts250k-test, and 98.1\% R@1 on Tokyo24/7.
+These results confirm that the proposed Soft Probing module and the dynamic graph sampling strategies are inherently effective at enhancing feature representation and discriminability, even in the absence of explicit cross-image feature interaction.